 Once I learned about the importance of the fat-soluble vitamins and Vitamin D in particular through the teachings of Dr. Weston A. Price, I figured the belly sunning thing might be simply a primitive urge to increase my Vitamin D levels for the benefit of the fetus.

 However, I never fully bought into that notion as sitting in the sun with plenty of skin exposed but my belly covered did not feel the same.

 It just felt so good to get that belly in the sun.
 It just wasn’t the same as my legs in the sun though that was certainly nice too.

-What I was getting from the sun was much more than just Vitamin D as it turns out….
+What I was getting from the sun was much more than just Vitamin D as it turns out…

-And, in the case of a pregnant woman, these rays could energetically benefit the fetus as well when the belly is exposed to full spectrum sunlight.
+And, in the case of a pregnant woman, these rays could energetically benefit the fetus as well when the belly is exposed to full-spectrum sunlight.

-This gut balancing effect would have especially positive implications during pregnancy, when the immune system is depressed due to pregnancy hormones giving any gut pathogens an easy opportunity to potentially take over dominance from beneficial flora.
+This gut balancing effect would have especially positive implications during pregnancy when the immune system is depressed due to pregnancy hormones giving any gut pathogens an easy opportunity to potentially take over dominance from beneficial flora.

-Dr. Mercola touched on this exciting new area of research as well during his keynote address at the Wise Traditions 2011 banquet when he said that the sun has an antiseptic effect on the human body.
+Dr. Mercola touched on this exciting area of research during his keynote address at the same Wise Traditions Conference when he said that the sun has an antiseptic effect on the human body.
 (2)

 He even went on to say that sunbathing the armpits would go a very long way toward eliminating body odor from that part of the body!